 |* Film has made additional release date changes since this announcement.|

-There were 15 release date changes to wide releases during the quarter, resulting in as much as a half a billion dollars of lost or delayed revenues for exhibitors.
+There were 15 release date changes to wide releases during the quarter, resulting in as much as half a billion dollars of lost or delayed revenues for exhibitors.
 By contrast, not a single release date change was made to a wide release film during the peaceful and prosperous times of the third quarter of 2019.

 3rd QUARTER TOP 10 – 2019 VS. 2021

 Despite exhibitors’ frustrations, the studios are clearly motivated to do whatever they can at all times to maximize the profitability of the intellectual property under their control.
-When COVID forced exhibition to shut down in March of 2020, the studios were forced to find other ways to generate income from their inventory of completed movies.
-Warner Bros. had HBO MAX to fall back on, and announced their intention to make their entire 2021 slate of films to be released day & date on HBO Max.
+When COVID forced the exhibition to shut down in March of 2020, the studios were forced to find other ways to generate income from their inventory of completed movies.
+Warner Bros. had HBO MAX to fall back on and announced their intention to make their entire 2021 slate of films to be released day & date on HBO Max.

 STUDIO POLICIES REGARDING STREAMING AND WINDOWS